 Editor’s note: the total reporting criteria above are to be updated if all UEs will have to support RS-SINR measurements; the total reporting criteria are to be verified when the UE capabilities related to frame structure 3 are decided.

 The UE capable of supporting EN-DC operation with NR PSCell and one or more NR carrier frequencies in total shall be able to support in parallel per category up to Ecat reporting criteria according to table 8.2.2-1.
-For the measurement categories belonging to measurements on: E-UTRA intra-frequency cells, E-UTRA inter-frequency cells, inter-RAT per supported RAT, and NR cells on serving and non-serving carrier frequencies (i.e. without counting other categories that the UE shall always support in parallel), the UE need not support more than the number of reporting criteria, excluding reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with EN-DC operation, as follows:
+For the measurement categories belonging to measurements on: E-UTRA intra-frequency cells, E-UTRA inter-frequency cells, inter-RAT per supported RAT, and NR cells on serving and non-serving carrier frequencies (i.e. without counting other categories that the UE shall always support in parallel), the UE need not support more than the number of reporting criteria, in addition to reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with EN-DC operation, as follows:

-- [36] reporting criteria if the UE is not configured with any SCell or PSCell carrier frequency or NR SCell or NR PSCell,
+- [36] reporting criteria if the UE is not configured with any SCell or PSCell or NR PSCell carrier frequency,

-- [36] reporting criteria if the UE is not configured with any SCell or NR SCell but configured with one NR PSCell carrier frequency.
+- [36] reporting criteria if the UE is not configured with any SCell or but configured with one NR PSCell carrier frequency.

+- [36+9×n] reporting criteria if the UE is configured with SCells and one NR PSCell carrier frequencies, and n is the number of configured SCells carrier frequencies.

 The UE capable of supporting and configured with NE-DC operation with PSCell and NR PCell and one or more NR carrier frequencies in total shall be able to support in parallel per category up to Ecat reporting criteria according to table 8.2.2-1.
 For the measurement categories belonging to measurements on: E-UTRA intra-frequency cells and E-UTRA inter-frequency cells, inter-RAT per supported RAT, and NR cells on serving and non-serving carrier frequencies (i.e. without counting other categories that the UE shall always support in parallel), the UE need not support more than the number of reporting criteria, excluding reporting criteria specified in TS 38.133 [50] that are applicable for the UE configured with NE-DC operation, as follows:

-- [TBD] reporting criteria if the UE is not configured with any SCell or NR SCell.
+- [19] reporting criteria if the UE is not configured with any SCell carrier frequency.

-Editor’s note: the above list is to be updated for the agreed CA combinations with NR PSCell.
+- [10+9×n] reporting criteria if the UE is configured with SCells, and n is the number of configured E-UTRA serving frequencies, including PSCell and SCells carrier frequencies.